Muangchai Kittikasem: Professional boxing career

 The relentless pressure fighter Kittikasem started to fight professionally in 1988.

 In only his 7th bout 1989 he won the IBF junior-flyweight title on points against Filipino Tacy Macalos and defended it against the same fighter by KO.
 After two defenses, he went to the United States to defend the crown against undefeated amateur star Michael Carbajal in 1990.
 In the bout, he was knocked down four times by the American and injured his chin during the 7th round.
 His chin became his major weakness since then.

 He went up in weight and won the WBC and lineal flyweight title by KO in a 6-round fight against his countryman Sot Chitalada the very next year.
 Kittikasem KOd Jung Koo Chang and stopped Chitalada once again in the rematch.

 He lost another title to another amateur world champion, Russian Yuri Arbachakov, in 1992.
 The fight took place in Japan, and ended in an explosive KO when Kittikasem ran right in a counter.
 In 1993, he was KO'd one more time by Arbachakov, this time in Thailand.

 He had a couple more fights but never contended again.

 Retirement

-After out of boxing he ran a used car dealership in Thawi Watthana District, suburb Bangkok until 2011 when it was flooded.
-These days he is a local politician in Bang Bon District under the Pheu Thai Party, he had previously run for local elections in Bangkok twice but not successful.
+After retiring permanently from boxing, he worked as a used car dealer in Thawi Watthana district, a western suburb of Bangkok, up until the major flood of 2011.
+He was also active in local politics as a member of the Pheu Thai Party and was considered a close associate of Wan Yubamrung, son of Chalerm Yubamrung.
+He ran twice for a seat on the Bangkok Metropolitan Council (BMC) in the Bang Bon district, but was unsuccessful both times.

+In addition, he had some involvement in the showbiz, appearing in supporting roles in several television dramas and films — such as The Legend of Suriyothai in 2001, Sin Sisters in 2002.